fgroupindonesia/simplefilter/readme.md

 You have several jcomboboxes, and the jtable, of course.
 So, let initialize 'em too :

 ```
+// now as 2nd example with column positioning
 SimpleFilter sf = new SimpleFilter(true);
 sf.setFilterComponents(combobox1, combobox2);
 // matching the position of each column for each comboboxonly